wolfganghuber/demos/README.md

 - IWH-demo.qmd draws p-value histograms with and without stratification

-- lemur-alzheimer.qmd is for the LEMUR Alzheimer data demo I used for the GB unit review.
+- lemur:  alzheimer.qmd is for the LEMUR Alzheimer data demo I used for the GB unit review 2024; two-dimensional-toy-example is used in teaching talks (e.g. CSAMA)